My name's Marco and I live in a small town in the region of Tuscany, Italy. I'm graduated in Computer Science at the University of Pisa

 and attended the MSc in Information Security at the same university.

-My main interests and areas of expertise are Linux, ethical hacking and digital forensics.
+My main interests and areas of expertise are Linux, ethical hacking, digital forensics and OSINT (Open Source Intelligence).
 I've had the opportunity to combine them both as a freelancer consultant and as the author of the book Kali Linux Wireless Penetration Testing Essentials and the video course Digital Forensics with Kali Linux , both published by Packt Publishing.

 Acquisition, extraction and analysis of digital evidence and data from computers running different operating systems (Windows, Linux and OSX) and mobile devices (Android, iOS and Windows).